Freedom Hall: Tenant history

 In addition to being the home of the Cardinals, Freedom Hall has hosted NCAA tournament games ten times, including six Final Fours between 1958 and 1969.
 The arena has also hosted 11 conference tournaments, nine Metro Conference Tournaments and two Conference USA tournaments—2001 and 2003.
 It has also hosted the Kentucky Boys' High School State Basketball Tournament (also known as the Sweet 16) 23 times, including every year from 1965 to 1978.
 In 1984, the floor of the arena was lowered about 10 ft to increase the capacity of the arena from 16,613 to its current figure.
-In the 1996–97 season Freedom Hall averaged an attendance of 19,590 surpassing arena capacity.
+In the 1996–97 season Freedom Hall averaged an attendance of 19,590, well surpassing arena capacity.
 Freedom Hall hosts the Championship tractor pull every February during the National Farm Machinery Show.

 From 2001 to 2008, the arena football team Louisville Fire of the af2 played in Freedom Hall before ceasing operations.

 On the lower level is the Kentucky Athletic Hall of Fame where an engraved bronze plaque honors each inductee.

 The University of Louisville men's basketball team played their final game at Freedom Hall in front of a record crowd of 20,138 on March 6, 2010, against Syracuse University, the #1 ranked team in the nation.
 Louisville won in an upset 78–68.

 The arena began to gain new tenants in 2012 with the addition of the Kentucky Stickhorses, and in 2013, with the addition of the Kentucky Xtreme.
 However, the Kentucky Stickhorses folded in 2014 after the lack of wins and the lack of attendance.
 The Kentucky Xtreme were suspended mid-season with other teams playing the remainder of their season.
-In 2020, the Bellarmine University Knights selected Freedom Hall as their home for men's and women's basketball.
+In 2020, the Bellarmine University Knights selected Freedom Hall as their home for men's and women's basketball, and played there for four seasons before returning home games to the on-campus Knights Hall effective in 2024–25.